-As we have already mentioned, every prestable curve $X$ is Gorenstein.
-The reason for that is that prestable curves are locally complete intersections.
+As we have already mentioned, every pre-stable curve $X$ is Gorenstein.
+The reason for that is that pre-stable curves are locally complete intersections.
 Then the dualizing sheaf $\omega_X$ is a line bundle.

 The notion of stability of $n$-pointed curves can be given in several equivalent ways.
-One of them is to say that a prestable $n$-pointed curve is \emph{stable} when the line bundle $\omega_X(D)$ is ample.
-This is equivalent to any of the following conditions \cite{DelMum69}: \begin{enumerate} \item A prestable $n$-pointed curve $(X,D)$ is stable if and only if any rational component of the normalization $\tilde X$ contains at least three points from $\pi^{-1}(D\cup X_{sing})$, (where $\pi\colon\tilde X\to X$ is the normalization morphism) and any component $\tilde X_i$ with genus $g(\tilde X_i) = 1$ contains at least one such point. \item A prestable $n$-pointed curve $(X,D)$ is stable if and only if for any component $\tilde X_i$ of $\tilde X$ one has $2 g(\tilde X_i)-2 + n_i>0$ where $n_i$ is the number of marked points (the ones in $\pi^{-1}(D\cup X_{sing})$) contained in $\tilde X_i$. \item A prestable $n$-pointed curve $(X,D)$ is stable if and only if it has a finite number of automorphisms. \end{enumerate}
+One of them is to say that a pre-stable $n$-pointed curve is \emph{stable} when the line bundle $\omega_X(D)$ is ample.
+This is equivalent to any of the following conditions \cite{DelMum69}: \begin{enumerate} \item A pre-stable $n$-pointed curve $(X,D)$ is stable if and only if any rational component of the normalization $\tilde X$ contains at least three points from $\pi^{-1}(D\cup X_{sing})$, (where $\pi\colon\tilde X\to X$ is the normalization morphism) and any component $\tilde X_i$ with genus $g(\tilde X_i) = 1$ contains at least one such point. \item A pre-stable $n$-pointed curve $(X,D)$ is stable if and only if for any component $\tilde X_i$ of $\tilde X$ one has $2 g(\tilde X_i)-2 + n_i>0$ where $n_i$ is the number of marked points (the ones in $\pi^{-1}(D\cup X_{sing})$) contained in $\tilde X_i$. \item A pre-stable $n$-pointed curve $(X,D)$ is stable if and only if it has a finite number of automorphisms. \end{enumerate}

-We now recall, with a slight reformulation, the definition of stable supercurves with Neveu-Schwarz (NS) and Ramond-Ramond (RR) punctures \cite{Del87,MoZh19,FKP20}.
+We now recall, with a slight reformulation, the definition of stable supercurves with Neveu-Schwarz (NS) and Ramond-Ramond (RR) punctures \cite{Del87,FKP20}.